Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Introduction

-Closest to our work is \cite{Blanchini1990b,Blanchini1990a,Blanchini1990c,Blanchini1994} that use pre-computed constraint tightening factors to guarantee robustness to worst-case uncertainty through a set of linear constraints.
-The computational complexity is equivalent to nominal MPC and the online problem is at most a quadratic program (QP).
+Closest to our work \cite{Blanchini1990b,Blanchini1990a,Blanchini1990c} and \cite{Blanchini1994} use pre-computed constraint tightening factors to guarantee robustness to worst-case uncertainty through a set of linear constraints.
+The computational cost is marginally higher than that of nominal MPC and the online problem is at most a quadratic program (QP).
 A similar idea is exploited for nonlinear systems in \cite{Marruedo2002}.
+Dependent uncertainty has received some attention in nonlinear MPC \cite{Pin2009,Lee2002,Limon2004}.
+These formulations, however, are conservative due to their use of a Lipschitz constant for constraint tightening, which considers uncertainty magnitude but not direction The incrementally conic uncertainty model in \cite{Acikmese2010} is used to assure robustness via a static feedback component obtained by an off-line linear matrix inequality procedure and an on-line nominal MPC law, as in tube MPC \cite{Rakovic2009}.